forestryio/forestry.io/hugo/content/blog/new-pricing-organization-accounts.md

 ---
 We’re excited to announce new pricing and Organization Accounts.

 Now, the Personal plan supports unlimited sites and up to 3 free Guest users per site (a “Guest” is a single-site user with limited permissions, similar to an “editor”).
-The Business plan also supports unlimited sites and is designed for larger teams who need to manage many users across their sites and branches.
-Finally, our Enterprise plan is designed for large organizations and offers enterprise-only features.
+The Business plan also supports unlimited sites, but is designed for larger teams who need to manage many users across their sites and branches.
+Finally, our Enterprise plan is designed for large organizations with special requirements.

 ![](/uploads/2018/03/forestryio-pricing.png)